cristianotrevisin/homework1-CT-JL/homework4/particles-pybind/README.md

 ```

 ### Optimiser
 The optimiser is aimed at correcting the initial velocity for Mercury in the `init.csv`file to yield the correct position.
 To do this, a scaling factor that multiplies the magnitude of the initial velocities (in the three directions) is introduced and a minimiser function from the package Scipy is used to calculate the correct vector of this scaling parameter.
-After launching the optimiser function, the user will find in the directory the plot of the scipy chain, the file with the corrected initial velocity `init_scaled.csv` and on screen the value of the scaling parameter.
+After launching the optimiser function, the user will find in the directory the plot of the scipy chain (`optimization.pdf`), the file with the corrected initial velocity `init_scaled.csv` and on screen the results of the simulation.
 To launch the optimiser, the end user should hit the following commands:
 ```
 mkdir build
 cd build